bhavishyagopesh/non-trivial-pursuit/content/post/eigenvalues.md

 -------------------------------
 -------------------------------

 - **Eigenpairs are a lot like the roots of a polynomial**.
-While roots of a polynomial is that they ground the polynomial(fix its shape), eigenvalues limit the behavior of the linear transformation.
+While roots of a polynomial ground the polynomial(fix its shape), eigenvalues limit the behavior of the linear transformation.

 - The eigenvalues of a linear mapping is a measure of the distortion induced by the transformation and the eigenvectors tell you about how the distortion is oriented.